wshbair/wshbair.github.io/projects/project-2.md

   - SSI
   - Privacy
   - Blockchain
 summary: PayStringSecure is an extended version of the @PayString server with novel features of Access Control List (ACL) and decentralized identity (DiD).
-The integration of DID and ACL to the PayString protocol provide more privacy and security to users.
-All such these extension have been integrated while we keep in mind the spirit of PayID “Make money move like email”.
 ---

 PayStringSecure is an extended version of the @PayString server with novel features of Access Control List (ACL) and decentralized identity (DiD).
 The integration of DID and ACL to the PayString protocol provide more privacy and security to users.
 All such these extension have been integrated while we keep in mind the spirit of PayID “Make money move like email”.